 DON’T MESS WITH TEXAS® LICENSE PROPOSAL INFORMATION

-Thank you for your interest in obtaining a license for the use of the Don’t mess with Texas (DMWT) registered mark.
+If you would like to obtain a license for the legal use of the Don’t mess with Texas (DMWT) registered mark, please review the following information before submitting a request.
 The Texas Department of Transportation (TxDOT) receives many requests for permission to use the Don’t mess with Texas mark.
 Any and all uses of the mark must be approved by TxDOT.
-Please review the following information before submitting a request.

 To see a full list of our approved licensees,.

 - AIM – Albert Elowitz, Inc.

 - Los Angeles Pop Art, LLC

 - Rein Designs

 - South Austin Gallery